-PeerLink supports the ability to use custom or private SSL certificates to connect Agents and Broker.
-The Keytool certificate management utility will be used to store they keys and certificate into a keystore file which protects the private keys with a password.
+PeerLink supports the ability to use custom or private SSL certificates to connect Agents to the Broker.
+The Keytool certificate management utility will be used to store the key and certificate into a keystore file which protects the private keys with a password.